Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/move-connection-settings-to-appsettingsoverrides-config.md

 3. Modify **appSettingsOverrides.config** as described in [Setting up database connections](preparing-appmodel-settings.md) using the values you recorded in step 1 or 2.

-4. Run the installation program for Genus server as usual.
+4. Run the installation program for Genus Services as usual.
     - This will remove the old Genus Configuration tool, and install the Genus.Config.CLI and Genus.Web.Administration.CLI tools.
-    - The installation will also restart the web-site.
+    - The installation will also restart the website.
-    - If you need to restart the web-site after running db-scripts, use the description in point 5 below.
+    - If you need to restart the website after running database scripts, use the description in point 5 below.
     - Remember to start Studio and run "Deploy the App Model to all..."

-5. If you later needs to restart the web-site, corresponding to the "Restart Services"-operation previously available in Genus Configuration, you can use the Genus.Web.Administration.CLI-tool:
+5. If you later needs to restart the website, corresponding to the "Restart Services" operation previously available in Genus Configuration, you can use the Genus.Web.Administration.CLI-tool:
     - **Genus.Services.Web.Administration.CLI.exe** is normally located in its own folder under **C:\\Program Files\\Genus\\Server\\Bin\\Genus.Web.Administration.CLI**.
 Navigate to this folder (as Administrator).
     - Run the tool using this command: **Genus.Services.Web.Administration.CLI.exe /reconfigure**
     - All virtual directories defined in the Appmodel will now be removed and recreated.